ka8725/ka8725.github.com/_posts/2013-09-05-cascading-selects-with-ajax-in-rails.md

 ---
 {% include JB/setup %}

-I bet you had an issue with dynamic populating values for select which related to chosen value of other select.
-For example when I choose country the state select should be populated by states of chosen country.
+I bet you had an issue with dynamic populating of values for *select* which depends on a chosen value of other *select*.
+For example when I choose the country,  *select* of the state  should be populated by the states of the chosen country.
 There are many solutions of this problem.
-You could find them with Google but none of them is suitable for me because of bugs or using approach with caching.
-I had been meeting this issue again and again and my googling was not successful.
-Eventually some time ago I invented *jQuery* library and approach with solves this problem and completely fit for me.
+You could find them with Google but none of them  is suitable for me because of bugs or using the approach with caching.
+I have had this issue again and again and my googling was not successful.
+Eventually some time ago I invented jQuery library and approach with solves this problem and completely  suits me.
 This approach assumes that you don't use javascript frameworks like *Ember.js* or *Angular.js*.
-If you use one of this frameworks or both my solution may be redundant in your application.
+In other case, my solution may be needless  in your application.

 ## Problem